dustgalactic/dustgalactic.github.io/_posts/2026-08-29-effort-dilemma.md

 👨‍💻: "Why does the documentation for this feature take so long?"
 {% endhighlight %}

 It means there's a _system_ in place where stakeholders have come to expect this from us.
 Where an unspoken agreement was established that this amount of notice is acceptable and this is how much time it takes.
 We never showed how much effort it takes to produce the work.

-{% highlight txt %}
-👨‍💻: "Here's text I generated from code, can't you polish it a little and use it?"
-{% endhighlight %}

-Short notice _can be_ acceptable for some situations.
-Work can be unpredictable, and it's important to be flexible in certain situations.
+Short notice _can_ be acceptable for some situations.
+Work can be unpredictable, and it's important to be flexible in certain cases.
 The danger is when it starts creeping into the day-to-day.
 After all, nothing is more permanent than the temporary.

 {% highlight txt %}
-👨‍💻: "Why are you spending time interviewing three different engineers?"
+👨‍💻: "Here's text I generated from code, can't you polish it a little and use it?"
 {% endhighlight %}

 Not all tasks are equal.
 A technical writer can quickly turn around a task they've done a dozen times before.
 But as new functionalities get added to the product, new ways for customers to interact with it appear, the technical writer would need to: